jd28/rollnw/issues/rollnw-client-object-workbench-and-property-surfaces.md

 `LocString` or `TextRef` because it omits other languages, TLK fallback, and the difference between authored text and runtime override.

-Smalls owns part order, labels, legal sparse model values, palette selection, property definitions, option labels, defaults, selector state, and mutation policy.
+SmallS owns part order, labels, legal sparse model values, palette meaning, property definitions, option labels, defaults, and mutation policy.
+Native C++ owns selector state and the copied RmlUi projection.
 Model/color command preparation is a bounded batch transform over at most 19 model parts or 114 part/channel pairs.
-Invalid handles, duplicate or unordered keys, unavailable sparse values, and out-of-range values reject the complete batch; no partial edit enters history.
+Invalid handles, unavailable sparse values, and out-of-range values reject the complete edit.
+A presentation-row diagnostic does not block the Item, module, or client.

 Color edits cross the transaction boundary as a flat pair batch: Smalls emits an opaque integer key followed by the exact stored value for each requested